Seatis/my-teaching-materials/workshop/hardware/expressions-and-control-flow-refactor/README.md

 every fifth statement is a selection statement.
 The last sentence sums up great why should we talk about it.

 You can already tell that switch is unnecessary, there is not such a task or problem where you have to use switch-statement.
 One of the main reasons using switch-statement is compiler optimalization.
 Right now it might not be such a big deal, but it is an important skill to know how to optimalize a code or what can you do to lower the run time.
 I have to mention that switch-statement also requiers less developer effort in certain situations.

+Common constraints on the use of the switch-statements include:
+- the value must be known at translation time
+- and that value must be representable as an integer type

+#### Excercises